klausi/rustnish/_posts/2017-04-30-getting-started-with-rust.md

 ```
 curl https://sh.rustup.rs -sSf | sh
 ```
+(the usual security warning: make sure to trust your sources before you execute random scripts from the internet.)

 That single script installs all rust command line utilities you need into your home directory thereby not messing up your global Ubuntu system (yay!).
 It